-If researchers prefer the AIC to do the sample preparation, the AIC will extract and purify the RNA from the submitted samples and will synthesize cDNA from the purified RNA.
+If researchers prefer that the AIC performs the sample preparation, the AIC will extract and purify the RNA from the submitted samples and will synthesize cDNA from the purified RNA.
 The quality of the RNA and cDNA is determined during the sample prep stage by a NanoQuant Spectrophotometer to ensure the RNA is purified and the cDNA is synthesized successfully.